Arvid Lindblad: 2023: Maiden victories

-For his main campaign in Italian F4 Lindblad joined Prema Racing.
+For his main campaign in Italian F4, Lindblad joined Prema Racing.
 He got off to a great start, taking his first win during the Imola opener inclusive of two other podiums.
 He then proceeded to secure a double win in Misano.
 An impressive feat followed after winning all three races at Monza Circuit he opened up his championship lead to over 80 points.
 However during the final three rounds, his Prema machinery began to struggle with a lack of pace, leading to Lindblad not even taking a podium finish.
 This allowed rivals Kacper Sztuka and teammate Ugo Ugochukwu to overhaul him in the standings, leading Lindblad to finish third in the standings.

-Euro 4

 In the Euro 4 Championship, Lindblad had a solid start as he secured pole for the opening Mugello round, where he went on to finish fourth.
 He then went on to take his only Euro 4 win during the final race in Monza, and another podium in Barcelona lifted him to fourth in the overall standings.

-Macau F4 Race

 In November, Lindblad joined Prema to compete in the Formula 4 South East Asia Championship round at the Macau Grand Prix Circuit.
 In a chaotic qualifying, Lindblad was able to secure pole position, before following it up by winning the qualification race.
 His dominance continued the next day, where Lindblad was able to pull away and take home the victory in the main race.
 Lindblad's overall performances netted him as a finalist in the Aston Martin Autosport BRDC Award alongside Taylor Barnard, Callum Voisin and Joseph Loake.